 The competition is meant to encourage architectural students to consult with experts, engineers and fabricators to arrive at a true understanding of the structural design and detailing requirements of an actual steel structure – taking the study of steel beyond the technical and into the realm of supposed application.

-New for 2016-2017, eligibility for this competition has been expanded to students registered in any accredited or non-accredited architecture program in Canada that is 3 or more years in length.
+For the second year, eligibility for this competition has been expanded to students registered in any accredited or non-accredited architecture program in Canada that is 3 or more years in length.

 Details and Past Winners